astronomer/airflow-guides/guides/soda-data-quality.md

       name: Wrong number of rows!
 ```

-Data can be filtered according to validity criteria using the following methods:
+Data can be checked according to validity criteria using the following methods:

 - List of valid values
 - Predefined valid format